-- voluntary dissolution by New York State corporation (New York Business Corporation Law section 1001 through 1003) - surrender of authority by a foreign corporation (New York Business Corporation Law section 1310) - merger or consolidation (New York Business Corporation Law sections 904, 905 and 907) - disposition of assets New York State corporation (New York Business Corporation Law section 909(d)) - termination of existence foreign corporation (New York Business Corporation Law section 1311) - liquidation under IRC sections 332, 333, 334, and 337.
+- Voluntary dissolution of a New York State corporation (New York Business Corporation Law section 1001 through 1003). - Surrender of authority by a foreign corporation (New York Business Corporation Law section 1310).

+- Merger or consolidation (New York Business Corporation Law sections 904, 905, and 907). - Disposition of assets of a New York State corporation (New York Business Corporation Law section 909(d)). - Termination of existence of a foreign corporation (New York Business Corporation Law section 1311). - Liquidation under IRC sections 332, 333, 334, and 337.